tldr-pages/tldr/pages/common/lsd.md

 `lsd -a`

-- List all files, with trailing `/` added to directory names:
+- List all files and directories, with trailing `/` added to directory names:

 `lsd -F`